SvetoslavNikov/TechnicalUniversity-Sofia/README.md

 # TechnicalUniversity-Sofia
-Here I will store my code.
+Here I will store my university projects and exercises.